jundalisay/sp/content/en/social/economics/fallacies/equilibrium-fallacy-2.md

 Adam Smith specifically pointed to the selfish-interests of traders, manufacturers, and financiers as the origin of the concept of market equilibrium:

 {{< q a="Adam Smith" >}}
-The interest of any dealer is always different from, and even opposite to, the interest of the public.
+The interest of any dealer is opposite to the interest of the public.
 To widen the market and to narrow the competition is always the interest of dealers.
-To widen the market may frequently be agreeable to the interest of the public.
-But to narrow the competition must always be against the public interest.
-It only enables the dealers to levy an absurd tax on the rest of their fellow-citizens, raising their profits unnaturally.<br><br>The proposal of any new commercial law which comes from this order, should always be listened to with great precaution.It should never be adopted until after long and careful examination with the most scrupulous and the most suspicious attention.
+To widen the market might be agreeable to the public.
+But to narrow the competition is always  against the public interest.
+It enables the dealers to levy an absurd tax on their fellow-citizens, raising their profits unnaturally.
+Great precaution should be taken on any new commercial law proposed by this order.
+It should never be adopted until after long and careful examination with the most scrupulous and suspicious attention.
 {{< /q >}}

 {{< me date="Update July 2021" >}}
-The actual supply and demand of vaccines](/fallacies/economics/inelastic-supply-curve) is the final proof of the sophistry of market equilibrium
+The actual [supply and demand of vaccines](/fallacies/economics/inelastic-supply-curve) is the final proof of the sophistry of market equilibrium
 {{< /me >}}